 When I was in grade school, the mother of one of my friends died.
 She must have been a very young woman.
 Rachel was a serious girl who lived in a wood-frame Victorian in the older section of our village.
+She had long wavy hair and wore eyeglasses.
 I and most of my other friends lived in the new developments that sprouted to accommodate the families that left NYC during the post-war years.
 Whenever I visited Rachel to play, it was an adventure.
 My parents had to drive me over because her home was too far to walk to on my own.
-I was accustomed to either new split-level homes or the Bronx apartment of my grandparents; Rachel's old Victorian with its banister staircase seemed shabby and I know that I thought that because my home was new, my family was somehow superior to hers.
+I was accustomed to either new split-level homes or the Bronx apartment of my grandparents; Rachel's old Victorian with its banister staircase seemed shabby.
+I know that I thought that because my home was new, my family was somehow superior to hers.

 During one visit, Rachel’s mother hovered at the top of the stairs, a tall thin woman in a plaid dress.That’s all I remember of her.

 Rachel returned to school maybe a week after her mother died.
 We tried to behave as if nothing had changed but mostly grew silent when she was around.One day during class I looked over at Rachel’s desktop, which was pushed against mine because our classroom was crowded.There, on the cover of her composition notebook, in the faintest pencil, I read, “I want my mommy,” in Rachel’s lopsided handwriting.